-Energy consumption is by far the dominating contributor to the impact of our own operations (>95%) and our products (>85%).
-Regarding product usage, the environmental impact of the full life-time of the products sold in 2017 is included.
-For example, the environmental impact of electricity needed to use a toothbrush during its full life-time of an estimated seven years, so until 2024, is included in the 2017 EP&L account.
-This is a significant overestimate of the 2017 impact; however as the life-cycle impact is 'generated' in 2017 it has been decided to account for this impact in the year that the products are sold.
+Energy consumption is by far the dominating contributor to the impact of our own operations and our products (>95% and > 85% respectively on average) and has been covered.
+Regarding product usage, the environmental impact of the full life-time of the products sold in 2019 is included.
+For example, the environmental impact of electricity needed to use a toothbrush during its full-life-time of an estimated seven years, so until 2026, is included in the 2019 EP&L account.
+This is a significant overestimate of the 2019 impact, however as the life-cycle impact is 'generated' in 2019 it has been decided to account for this impact in the year that the products are sold.

-Consumables that are directly connected to consumer electronic products, such as dust bags and filters for vacuum cleaners and brush heads for toothbrushes, have been included based on the 2017 sales data.
+Consumables that are directly connected to consumer electronic products, such as dust bags and filters for vacuum cleaners and brush heads for toothbrushes, have been included based on the 2019 sales data.